dogtagpki/pki/docs/installation/podman/Deploying_PKI_ACME_Responder_on_Podman.md

     postgres
 ```

-Next, configure the PKI ACME responder to use the persistent database.
+Next, configure the PKI ACME responder to use the permanent database.
 Prepare a folder (e.g. database) and store the configuration parameters in separate files.
 For example: